Connect with others who understand.

 Mental Health

 Mental health concerns like anxiety and depression are often associated with fatigue.
-The stress of everyday life alone can make you feel tired — when you add pain and illness to the mix, these stressors can increase, contributing to a cycle of fatigue, depression, and anxiety.
+The stress of everyday life alone can make you feel tired.
+When you add pain and illness to the mix, these stressors can increase, contributing to a cycle of fatigue, depression, and anxiety.

 Treat Your Hemophilia